b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 `getRectangleArea` and it calculates (surprise, surprise) the [area of a rectangle](https://en.wikipedia.org/wiki/Rectangle#Formulae).

-To do that I used a keyword `function`.
+To do that I used the keyword `function`.
 The `function` keyword is followed by the name of the function (`getRectangleArea`).
 Inside the parenthesis are arguments of the function.
 The function accepts two arguments `lenSideA` (length of one side) and `lenSideB` (length of the other side) and calculates the area